Happy couple walking and carrying bags after shopping together

 • Both cardholders are equally responsible for the debt of a joint credit card account.
 If one person runs up a considerable balance, the second person is also accountable for that balance.

-• Disputes about paying the joint debt on the account can arise between cardholders.
+• Disputes about paying the joint credit card debt on the account can arise between cardholders.
 This can strain relationships and even lead to legal battles.

 Alternative ways to share a credit card account

-While not many credit card issuers offer it, opening a credit card account with a co-signer is an alternative to having a joint credit card account and may help the primary cardholder build credit history.
+While not many credit card issuers offer it, opening a credit card account with a cosigner is an alternative to having a joint credit card account and may help the primary cardholder build credit history.
+Please note that Discover doesn’t allow cosigners on its credit cards.

-Unlike joint credit card accounts, the co-signer doesn’t have access to the account but does agree to cover charges should the account holder default on payments.
+Unlike joint credit card accounts, the cosigner doesn’t have access to the account but does agree to take responsibility and repay the balance should the account holder default on payments, according to the Federal Trade Commission.

 Adding a user to an existing credit card account

 An authorized user agreement is another option worth exploring.
-In this type of agreement, a user is added to an existing account but is not responsible for repayment of the debt.
-Clear payment accountability may make this account-sharing method more appealing to credit card issuers.
+In this type of agreement, a user is added to an existing account but isn’t responsible for repayment of the debt, only the primary cardmember is.
+For example, a parent may want to add their child as an authorized user to a credit card account, as long as the child is old enough per the card issuer’s terms.
+Age requirements may vary by card issuer.

 How can you build credit history on your own?